nodejs/nodejs.org/apps/site/pages/en/learn/typescript/run-natively.md

 The `--experimental-strip-types` flag tells Node.js to strip the type annotations from the TypeScript code before running it.

 And that's it!
-You can now run TypeScript code directly in Node.js without the need to compile it first.
+You can now run typed JavaScript code directly in Node.js without the need to transpile it first, and use TypeScript to catch type-related errors.
 In the future we all hope that this feature will be stable and available in the LTS version of Node.js, so that we can all enjoy it without any additional steps.

 ## Limitations